 - There are apps that are inexpensive and exciting to increase vocabulary, sight words, math facts, reading comprehension, organizational skills, and drawing skills, just to name a few.It can be very educational and in the classroom, this is what we want: exciting, fresh, innovative teaching tools.

 - Built-in accessibility tools such as zoom and high contrast display make this a tool to support visually impaired.
 The built-in VoiceOver screen reader works as well on the iPad as on the iPhone.
 For our VI population, the options are growing and growing.
-(However, it may be the iPhone that is the best solution for those with significant vision impairments.)
+(However, consider that it may be the iPhone that is the best solution for those with significant vision impairments.)

 - The brilliant screen of the iPad which creates and supports visual interest - with the ever improving HD colors which are bright and the HD video and/or camera- tools at our fingertips that can be pulled into our educational artillery in so many new and innovative ways.